ChristinaMathias/MOSICAS/Readme.txt

 When using the Ecofi database, please cite the datapaper:
 ECOFI: a database of sugar and energy cane field trials.
 Christina Mathias, Chaput Maxime, Martiné Jean-François, Auzoux Sandrine.
 2020.
 Open Data Journal for Agricultural Research, 6 : 14-18.

+Two versions of MOSICAS in R and html are currently under development (MOSICAS-R and MOSIWEB, respectively)